Apple Watch Series 7: Features, release date, design, more

 In 2020, Apple announced the Apple Watch Series 6.
 This Watch brought a new S6 processor, up to 20% faster than its predecessor, a brighter Always-On display, a blood oxygen app, and an always-on altimeter, alongside new health sensors.

-In 2021, Apple unveiled the Apple Watch Series 7 with a more durable and larger display, now with 41mm and 45mm.
-It’s now more crack-resistant and it can charge faster than previous models.
+In 2021, Apple unveiled the Apple Watch Series 7 with a more durable and larger display, now with 41mm and 45mm options.
+The Watch is more crack-resistant and can charge faster than previous models.
 It has the same processor as the Series 6 and maintains the three finishes: aluminum, stainless steel, and titanium.

 Apple Watch Series 7: Specs and features

 Unlike all the rumors, the new Apple Watch Series 7 doesn’t feature a new design.
 Instead, it does have a larger display with 20% more screen area and thinner borders at 1.7mm, 40% smaller than those on Apple Watch Series 6.